Elio - Gift Bag Beam Me Write Up Clip

 Where to Watch The Seagull

-Need to watch 'The Seagull' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or view the Yury Butusov-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.
+Thinking about watching 'The Seagull' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or watch the Yury Butusov-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Seagull' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'The Seagull' right now, here are some finer points about the drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Seagull' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'The Seagull' right now, here are some specifics about the drama flick.

-Want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "Anton Chekhov’s first of four major plays dramatizes the romantic and artistic conflicts between its four main characters: Boris Trigorin, a well-known writer, the ingenue Nina, the fading actress Irina Arkadina, and her son the would-be playwright Konstantin Tréplev.
 Yury Butusov's Golden Mask Award-winning production abounds in an incredible freedom and openness, delving deep into the throes of artistic creation and the anguish of the artist who struggles to find a language of his own.
 This is not only a performance about the theatre, it is an anthology of the theatre.
 Chekhov’s characters are in the process of creating their lives or watching them fall apart, which, according to Butusov, may be a closely related activity." .